* Going to be a “Nobu Hotel” brand

 Texas-based Hall Structured Finance announced Tuesday that the company recently closed a $29 million loan in connection with the hotel/casino overhaul.

 Under a planned 14-month renovation done in 2016:

 1.)
 Complete interior renovation, including upgrading all guest rooms to a four-star level and enlarging their bathrooms.

 2.)
 Making a bigger lobby.

 3.)
-Repurposing first-floor spaces to serve conference, retail
+Repurposing first-floor spaces to serve conference, retail and fitness uses.